acadTags/Awesome-medical-coding-NLP/README.md

 -[A Unified Review of Deep Learning for Automated Medical Coding](https://arxiv.org/abs/2201.02797) - a focus on deep learning, 2022.

+-[AI-based ICD coding and classification approaches using discharge summaries: A systematic literature review](https://www.sciencedirect.com/science/article/abs/pii/S0957417422020152), [(arXiv version)](https://arxiv.org/abs/2107.10652) - review of work between 2010-2021, in Expert Systems with Applications, 2022

 -[Computer-assisted clinical coding: A narrative review of the literature on its benefits, limitations, implementation and impact on clinical coding professionals](https://journals.sagepub.com/doi/10.1177/1833358319851305) - an application-oriented review of computer-assisted clinical coding, in Health Information Management Journal, 2020.

--[A Systematic Literature Review of Automated ICD Coding and Classification Systems using Discharge Summaries](https://arxiv.org/abs/2107.10652) - review of work between 2010-2020

 -[A systematic literature review of automated clinical coding and classification systems](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3000748/) - one of the earliest reviews in automated clinical coding, in JAMIA, 2010